micahp0506/marty/README.md

 hs
 ```
 ## Usage
-Click on the "marty" title at the top of this file and you will be redirected toward the hosted site where you can play the game.
 Browse to the i.p. address in the terminal to play it on your local host or open with your favorite text editor and you should be ready to start coding.
 ## License
 MIT